 We partially used Bagliano and Favero's framework to apply our VAR model identification strategy, investigating the relationships among the variables of the first VAR system they estimated, to verify if there is a direct causal effect from a monetary policy impulse (the repurchase agreement interest rate) to the loan interest rate.
-To pursue our analysis we used the same monthly time series taken from the same sources (Bank of Italy) over the period January 1986-December 1993; they are shown in Figure 6.
+To pursue our analysis we used the same monthly time series taken from the same sources (Bank of Italy) over the period January 1986-December 1993; they three are shown in Fig. 6.

 Bagliano and Favero found that a canonical autoregressive model of order 2 adequately described the series.
-We follow the procedure of the previous section, refering to our three series as $x_t$ , $y_t$ and $z_t$ , by first constructing the lagged data vectors for lags 0, 1, and 2 for each series.
-The resulting data matrix X is then used to construct the covariance matrix $\hat{V}$ from which the sample partial correlations shown in Table 6 are derived.
+This is supported by all the order selection criteria, of Akaike [1], Hannan and Quinn [9] and Schwarz [17], which showed a clear minimum at this order.
+There are some large 'shocks' in the series which are visible in the residuals close to the times 55 and 80, but these are not sufficiently extreme to be classed as outliers.
+The particular length of data shown was one in which we believed that no major structural breaks, for example due to policy changes, had occured.
+We follow the procedure of the previous section, refering to our three series as x_t , y_t and z_t , by first constructing the lagged data vectors for lags 0, 1, and 2 for each series.
+The resulting data matrix X is then used to construct the covariance matrix \hat{V} from which the sample partial correlations shown in Table 6 are derived.
 The critical value for significance at the 5% level is 0.207.
-Figure 7 shows the appropriate subgraph of the CIG of the lagged variables constructed using this threshold, with the addition of
+Fig. 7 shows the appropriate subgraph of the CIG of the lagged variables constructed using this threshold, with the addition of two links, $z_t - x{t-1}$ and $z_t - y{t-2}$ shown by broken lines.
+These are included because their partial autocorelations are very close to the threshold.
+The series are only of moderate length so that some additional power for detecting non-zero partial correlations is justified.